ericperez/squerly/README.md

 Squerly
 =======

-Squerly (a portmanteau of 'SQL' and 'Query' and pronounced 'squirrely') is a light-weight, unified reporting and data visualization framework written in PHP.
+Squerly (a portmanteau of 'SQL' and 'Query') is a light-weight, unified reporting and data visualization framework written in PHP.
 What does that mean?
-Just like PHP application frameworks like Zend Framework, Symfony, etc. attempt to build [generic tools](http://fewagainstmany.com/blog/frameworks-dont-have-to-do-everything-and-more) that all Web applications need or share in common (80% of the code) and let the developer focus on the actual issues specific to your application (the other 20%,) Squerly attempts to do the same thing with reports--take care of the most common 80% of what Web Application reports need to do and allow the report developer to focus on the 20% that is specific to their needs.
+Just like PHP application frameworks like Zend Framework, Symfony, etc. attempt to build [generic tools](http://fewagainstmany.com/blog/frameworks-dont-have-to-do-everything-and-more) that all Web applications need or share in common (80% of the code) and let the developer focus on the actual issues specific to your application (the other 20%,) Squerly attempts to do the same thing with reports--it takes care of the most common 80% of what reports need to do and allow the report developer to focus on the 20% that is specific to their needs.
+Writing, organizing, and publishing Reports such as business intelligence, system monitoring, exception, etc., and presenting the results in tabular and/or graphical form is what Squerly does best--all using a simple RESTful API.

 Note: Squerly is currently under active development and likely contains many bugs!
 It should be considered 'pre-alpha' software at this time and is not suitable for prodution environments.
 Unfortunately, the documentation on the site is also getting out of date.
 If you're brave enough to try out the software in it's current state and you get stuck (and you will!) feel free to shoot me an email: eperez[@]squerly.net and I'll be happy to answer any questions you have about the software.

-See the [Wiki](https://github.com/ericperez/squerly/wiki) for more information (installation, setup, usage, etc.)
+#Notice

+I am currently working on migrating Squerly from 'Fat-Free Framework' to 'Laravel 4.'
+This will likely take a few months to get everything straightened out, including database migrations, unit-tests, routing, etc. Once that is in a working state then most the current code (and database structure) will be deprecated.
+This will likely not be complete until sometime in early 2014.

 #Features

--  Load data from many sources (CSV files, XML files, JSON files, SQL databases [MySQL, PostgreSQL, SQLite], RESTful APIs, etc.) It's also extensible so that more data sources can be added easily.
+-  Load data from many sources (CSV files, XML files, JSON files, SQL databases [MySQL, PostgreSQL, SQLite, MSSQL], RESTful APIs, etc.) It's also extensible so that more data sources can be added easily.

 -  Run any PHP preprocessing code necessary to get the source data into the format that you need it to be in (aggregations, column elimination, counting, etc.)